Blackstone (BX) Investment Thesis

 Opportunity

-- Hyperscaler capex exceeded $415B in 2025 and expected to increase meaningfully — BX is the critical private capital provider
+- Hyperscaler capex tracking toward $725B annually in 2026, up from $415B in 2025.
+BX is the critical private capital provider.

 Valuation Analysis